Bike Insurance Quotes

 Why is my motorbike insurance so high?

 If your motorbike is unusually high, then one or more of the variables used to calculate your premium is likely to be driving up the cost.
-Find out more about what goes into a motorbike insurance quote on our homepage, and consider some of the money saving tips listed above to help find more affordable bike insurance quotes.
+Find out more about what goes into motorbike insurance on our homepage, and consider some of the money saving tips listed above to help find more affordable bike insurance quotes.

 Because there are so many variables involved in calculating a bike insurance quote, it’s not possible to make any definitive claims.

-*51% of consumers who received a quote for Motorbike Insurance through this service provided by Seopa Ltd. in August 2023 were quoted less than £194.60.
+*51% of consumers who received a quote for Motorbike Insurance through this service provided by Seopa Ltd. in June 2025 were quoted less than £255.01.
 The price you could achieve is dependent on your individual circumstances.